anish-bhattacharya/EvDNeRF/README.md

 docker exec -it -u root <running_docker_image_name> bash
 ```

-Now you should be able to run an example train or test configuration (see following sections).
+Now you should be able to run an example train or test configuration within this docker container (see following sections).

 ### Alternate method (conda env, borrowed from D-NeRF)